rsmease/algo-datastructures-notes/interview_topics/international.md

 - Internationalization: extension of apps architecture to allow for localization of content
     - Isolate all strings for translation and replace with a data structure that allows for option switching
     - Use standard APIs to handle the different writing systems and locale formats
-    - Mirror interfact to support right-to-left languages as needed
+    - Mirror interface to support right-to-left languages as needed
 - Xcode supports testing of localized version of the application
     - UI can be reviewed in the interface builder
     - Run the app with language options to suss out any unlocalized text